EckoTan0804/hugo-blox-resume/content/docs/finance/ETF/01_theory/passive_invest.md

 As a passive investor, you

 - have a long-term investment horizon, meaning you hold your investments for as many years as possible
-- ride out short-term price fluctuations, avoid chasing trends, and don’t get tempted by so-called "hot tips."
+- ride out short-term price fluctuations, avoid chasing trends, and don’t get tempted by so-called "hot tips"
 - only check your portfolio occasionally, as the goal is not to access the money immediately but to let it work for you over the long term
 - avoid speculation, meaning you don’t rely on personal knowledge or gut feelings to beat the market.

 {{< youtube 0EV6PvA7Cuc >}}

+Advantages of long-term passive buy-and-hold strategy

+- Good long-term return
+- Maximal diversification
+- Cost-effective (ETFs typically have lower fees than actively managed funds.)
+- Time-saving
+- Start with small amount of capital
+- No timing necessary

 ### Tax Advantages of Buy-and-Hold in Passive Investments